valkyrie-language/valkyrie.rs/projects/packages/vcc-darwin-arm64/README.md

 ## Overview

-This optional platform package contains the `libvcc_napi.dylib` cdylib built from `projects/vcc-napi`.
+This optional platform package contains the `vcc.darwin-arm64.node` N-API addon built from `projects/compilers/vcc-napi`.
 It is pulled in automatically when you install [`@valkyrie-language/legion`](../legion) or [`@valkyrie-language/asgard`](../asgard) on macOS arm64.